alpha-unito/streamflow/CONTRIBUTING.md

 - [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html)
 - A local Kubernetes, e.g. [minikube](https://minikube.sigs.k8s.io/docs/start/)

-For development purposes, it is possible to execute local tests only on a specific subset of connectors using the flag `--deploys`
+For development purposes, it is possible to execute local tests only on a specific subset of connectors using the flag `--deploys`.
 ```bash
 pytest --deploys local,docker,singularity tests/test_remotepath.py
 ```